You deserve to know exactly what you are buying.

 - Industrial Warehouses

-- Distribution centers, logistics facilities, cold storage units.
+- Distribution centers, logistics facilities, and cold storage units.

 - Manufacturing Facilities